MicrosoftDocs/visualfsharpdocs/docs/conceptual/derivedpatterns.propertysetterwithreflecteddefinition-active-pattern-[fsharp].md

 The description of the property.

+## Return Value

-**The expression of the method definition if it is found; otherwise, None.**
+The expression of the method definition if it is found; otherwise, `None`.

 ## Remarks
-This function is named **PropertySetterWithReflectedDefinitionPattern** in the .NET Framework assembly.
+This function is named `PropertySetterWithReflectedDefinitionPattern` in the .NET Framework assembly.
 If you are accessing the member from a .NET Framework language other than F#, or through reflection, use this name.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information
 **F# Core Library Versions**

 Supported in: 2.0, 4.0, Portable

 ## See Also
 [Quotations.DerivedPatterns Module &#40;F&#35;&#41;](Quotations.DerivedPatterns-Module-%5BFSharp%5D.md)

 [Microsoft.FSharp.Quotations Namespace &#40;F&#35;&#41;](Microsoft.FSharp.Quotations-Namespace-%5BFSharp%5D.md)